KaiSuomi-hub/html-Liana-trial/README.md

 Bootstrap would be an obvious choice for the framework as the ready b. points and jquery would make extra points easier to score.

 Going to give tailwind a go first, even if I haven't used it before, as this would be a good learning experience.

+5hrs later: Yeah, not sure how much better tailwind is than just plain flex/grid with sass.
+Gonna go along with it anyways.